jadenRuplal/project-4-carbid-client/README.md

 ## Installation

+Clone the code off of Github into a repository.
+Then install all dependencies to prevent errors.

 ## About

 The client is where the user interacts with the store.
 Here is where a user can bid battle others for a specific vehicle with live updates